jundalisay/spblist/content/en/research/descartes/philosophy/part-3/article-100.md

 #### 104. Why some fixed stars disappear or suddenly appear

-A star can be covered by so many and so dense spots that it entirely escapes our vision.
+A star can be covered by so many and so dense spots* that it entirely escapes our vision.

+{{< n n="These are coronal holes instead of sunspots" >}}

 Thus, the Pleiades were once counted as seven, but now only six are visible.